Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Conclusion and Future Work

 Our findings indicate that the proposed HiL optimization and aggregation technique provides a systematic and practical solution for fractional-order viscoelastic model parameterization.
 The proposed approach possesses the potential to significantly enhance the perceived realism of medical and haptic training simulators.

+This study demonstrates that the current framework can optimize three parameters within a feasible number of HiL trials.
+On the other hand, further efficiency improvements may be needed for higher-dimensional optimization tasks, as the search space grows exponentially with respect to the number of parameters.
+To this end, the efficiency of the framework could be extended by utilizing more informative sampling strategies~\cite{LineCospar2020}, richer qualitative feedback per trial~\cite{Li2020, Tolasa2024}, and warm starts from previously collected population-level perceptual data~\cite{Liao2025}.

-Future research directions include a comprehensive comparison of fractional-order and integer-order viscoelastic models to further examine the advantages of fractional-order models in haptic rendering.
-While the present work demonstrates the capability of fractional-order models to describe realistic viscoelastic behavior, a systematic evaluation of perceived realism among different models with increasing complexity remains to be performed.
+Furthermore, while the present work demonstrates the capability of fractional-order models to describe realistic viscoelastic behavior, a systematic evaluation of perceived realism across models of increasing complexity remains to be conducted.
 We plan to compare models with varying numbers of parameters to assess their optimization costs and perceptual performance.
-Such an analysis will enable a tighter understanding of the trade-offs among computational efficiency, model complexity, and perceived realism in viscoelastic virtual rendering.
+Such an analysis will enable a better understanding of the trade-offs among computational efficiency, model complexity, and perceived realism in viscoelastic rendering.